ETHMUNI/BI-Notes/Presentation.md

 * To determine the optimal number of clusters (K), we tested various values of K using both the Elbow method and Silhouette score:

+* First we used normalization min/max scaler.

-* **The Elbow method** In the graph, we see that the distortion decreases rapidly from K=2 to K=4, but after that, it begins to decrease more slowly.
+* Then we can look at **The Elbow method** In the graph, we see that the distortion decreases rapidly from K=2 to K=4, but after that, it begins to decrease more slowly.
 This suggests that K=4 could be a good choice.
 However it only takes distortions into consideration and not for ex.
 Cluster quality and shape

 * **Silhouette score** However, when we evaluated the Silhouette score, we noticed that while 3 clusters gave the highest silhouette score, it also produced negative values for some data points, indicating that certain cities were incorrectly assigned to the wrong cluster.